shin1m/xemmai/doc/WalkThrough.md

     a[0] = 3
     a[0] + a[1] + a[2] #=> 6

-Array literals can be written using block form:
+List literals can be written using block form:

     # Same as [0, 1, 2].
     [